I.2.27 Pompeii. August 2023.

 come si osserva in molti luoghi di Pompei.

-piccolo ponte, formato da massi posti a contrasto, il quale serve per unire i
+ponte, formato da massi posti a contrasto, il quale serve per unire i due

 See Warscher T., 1935.
 Codex Topographicus Pompeianus: Regio I.2.
 Rome: DAIR.